ZeroDayArcade/Pong-Homebrew-GBA/README.md

 - Rendering Graphics
 - Collision Detection
 - Designing Game Logic
-- Scoring Points
+- Creating a Points System
-- Winning and Losing
-- A Computer Player / AI
+- Computer Players / AI
-- Multiple Game States
+- Managing Game States

 If the GBA, game dev, homebrew, or any the items above are new to you, hopefully the code in this repo can help you start to familiarize yourself with them.
 Other uses for this example game include: